 2. The case study: some background information and methodology

-Every semester, I weekly teach fintech (Puschmann, 2017) at different universities.
-In the spring term 2020, I offered a course on the impact of blockchain on the business practice to master’s students in business, economics and computer science on behalf of an innovation lab hosted at a large university, a cross-disciplinary research program on the global phenomenon of innovation in the financial industry induced by “Financial Technology” (fintech).
+Every semester, we weekly teach “Financial Technology” (fintech) on a weekly basis (Puschmann, 2017) at different universities.
+In the spring term 2020, we offered a course on the impact of blockchain on the business practice to master’s students in business, economics and computer science on behalf of an innovation lab hosted at a large university, a cross-disciplinary research program on the global phenomenon of innovation in the financial industry induced by fintech.
 This class gives an introduction to the topic and consists of two parts: theory – a misnomer in the binary worldview of theory and practice – including a mixture of scientific content and mainly practical contributions from guest speakers in different industries and lab, involving the design of a concept for a self-chosen blockchain solution.
 The theory part takes place during a weekly lecture, the lab part is part of a 2-days block event at a coworking space and fintech community-builder.
 The students present their developed concepts to a jury of specialists consisting of start-up entrepreneurs, venture capitalists and digitization experts of financial service providers and receive feedback.
 Students further have the opportunity to network with start-ups from both the local accelerator and incubation programs as well as the Crypto Valley train and via swissnex San Francisco, swissnex China, The Floor more internationally.

 Like others before (e.g. Hyvärinen et al., 2017), this work follows design science research to guide the implementation of a blockchain-based business concept.
 In terms of design science, smart contracts in the insurance market is a typical “wicked problem” since (1) it may only be possible to find a solution to the business problem (see next section) that is “good enough”, rather than solving it completely; (2) the solution to the problem will be good-or-bad rather than true-or-false; (3) testing the solution is complicated and depends on several contributing actors; (4) the possibility to learn by trial-and-error is limited as every attempt at testing the solution is complicated and resource-intensive and (5) the problem does not have an exhaustively describable set of potential solutions or a set of well-described permissible operations.
 We, therefore, chose the ad hoc development approach by first learning more about the business problem in the next Section 3 and then designing a draft in Section 4, which we concurrently and conclusively evaluated (Section 5 and 6).
 Therefore, our design process follows the DSRM Process Model introduced by Peffers et al. (2007), see Figure 1.